R-fred/Pimonitor/pi_monitor/README.md

 # Pi monitor
 Pi monitor provides a high level API to monitor various aspects of your Raspberry pi hardware.
-It abstarcts calls to the platform, socket and psutil packages and tries to groups them in logical monitor units:
+It abstracts calls to the platform, socket and psutil packages and tries to groups them in logical monitor units:

 - CPU
 - Memory